miguelbcr/RxPaparazzo/README.md

         });
 ```

-The instance response holds a reference to the path where the image was persisted.
+The `response` instance holds a reference to the path where the image was persisted.

 ### Calling the gallery to retrieve an image.